 In addition to a full check-up, you will receive a new set of instructions and a list of appropriate activities.
-Your next visit is determined by your orthopaedic surgeon.
+Your next visit is determined by your orthopaedic surgeon and the progress you make in physical therapy.

 As your recovery continues, you may begin to participate in many of the activities that you enjoyed before surgery.